poweradmin/poweradmin/README.md

 **Important**:
 - DB_TYPE environment variable is required (sqlite, mysql, pgsql)
 - No admin user is created by default for security reasons.
-Use `-e PA_CREATE_ADMIN=1` to create an admin user with credentials `admin/testadmin`
+Use `-e PA_CREATE_ADMIN=1` to create an admin user (a secure password will be auto-generated and shown in logs)

 * **Docker Hub**: `edmondas/poweradmin`
 * **GitHub Container Registry**: `ghcr.io/poweradmin/poweradmin`